ireynolds/sms-immunization-manager/website/content/contribute/index.md

 The repository is layed out in the following structure:

     .
     ├── contextual
     ├── dhis2
     ├── equipment
     ├── info
     ├── moderation
     |   ├── locale
     |   └── templates
     ├── notifications
     ├── operation_parser
     ├── permissions
     |   └── locale
     ├── project_report
     ├── prototype
     ├── registration
     ├── response
     ├── sim
     |   ├── static
     |   |   ├── css
     |   |   ├── fonts
     |   |   └── js
     |   └── templates
     |       ├── include
     |       └── rapidsms
     ├── stock
     ├── user_registration
     ├── utils
     |  └── management
     |      └── commands
     └── website
         ├── content
         └── layouts

-`contextual` ...
+`contextual`: ...

-`dhis2` stores the SIM app that communicates with a DHIS2 server.
+`dhis2`: app that communicates with a DHIS2 server.
 This app performs the semantic checks for permissions as well as retrieving from and saving to a DHIS2 database.

-`equipment` ...
+`equipment`: app that reacts to SMS messages that include reports on equipment status.

-`info` ...
+`info`: app that responds to SMS messages that include help requests.

-`moderation` ...
+`moderation`: contains code for the admin moderation web interface.

-`notifications` ...
+`notifications`: app that sends notifications to different users based on registered intrest.

-`operation_parser` ...
+`operation_parser`: app that parses the different operation codes and their block of arguments from a single message.

-`permisions` ...
+`permisions`: app that verifies permissions of the user that is sent an incoming SMS message.

-`project_report` ...
+`project_report`: ...
 THIS MIGHT BE REMOVED BEFORE END OF QUARTER?

-`prototype` ...
+`prototype`: ...
 THIS MIGHT BE REMOVED BEFORE END OF QUARTER?

-`registration` ...
+`registration`: ...

-`response` ...
+`response`: app that sends the response to the sender of a message.

-`sim` ...
+`sim`: main Django app settings

-`stock` ...
+`stock`: app that reacts to SMS messages that include reports about inventory stock levels.

-`user_registration` ...
+`user_registration`: ...

-`utils` ...
+`utils`: utility classes that are used throughout SIM.

-`website` contains the version controlled content used to generate this web site.
+`website`: contains the version controlled content used to generate this web site.

 Typically development of a new feature is done in a new branch.
 During development, it is recommended to periodically pull and merge master into your branch to ensure that the rest of the code stays current.
 Once development of a feature is complete and it is fully tested a pull request will alert the rest of the development team to take a look.